What is Supervision?

-Supervision offers a reflective space in which to develop practice and so benefits client safety.
+Supervision is for counsellors and offers a reflective space for counsellors to develop their practice and so benefits client safety.
 All aspects of a counsellor’s practice should be open to supervision.

 According to BACP guidance, Supervision is ‘A specialised form of mentoring provided for practitioners responsible for undertaking challenging work with people.
 Supervision is provided to ensure standards, enhance quality, advance learning, stimulate creativity, and support the sustainability and resilience of the work being undertaken.”
 (BACP)